dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.5 - [Digital Art invaders](/2022/01/17/js-javascript-example-digital-art-invaders/)

+This is the third digital art project that I have made while experiment with a whole new thought process that has to do with plaining out that the core of an idea is and finish that idea in just a few days.
+The general idea here is to have a bunch of fixed units that will spawn at the center of the canvas, and a bunch of other invading units that spawn from outside of the canvas and move to the center to attack these fixed units.

 ### 1.6 - [Digital Art object pool reduce](/2021/12/31/js-javascript-example-digital-art-reduce-pool)

 This is the first of what might be a few digital art javaScript example projects, this one is about an object pool that will reduce into a single active display object.